Find Minnesota Public Records: Free State Database Searches

 If the search does not yield any results, then this likely means that the inmate is in state or federal prison rather than jail.
 Therefore, the next course of action would be to perform an inmate search for state or federal prisons, addressed below.

-How to use Minnesota (MN) Federal Prison Inmate Locator
+How To Use the Minnesota Federal Prison Inmate Locator

 Inmates can be found in two ways using the BOP site, that is, by name or inmate number.